Junior Book Club

 • We encourage kids to be a leader of their own junior book club but sometimes a group may need an adult to be the leader – maybe this could be you!

-• Help kids join the local library or join online and and use online resources
+• Help kids join the local library or join online and use online resources

 • Tempt the kids to look for more books by the author they enjoyed or on the theme they related to